 Some early colonies discriminated against Catholics.
 The hegemony of Protestant thought and practice in public schools through much of the nineteenth century led many Catholics to form their own schools, which led to tensions concerning what, if any, type of government aid was appropriate.

-Supreme Court upholds voucher program that largely helped Catholic schools
+Supreme Court upheld voucher program that largely helped Catholic schools

 Although the Supreme Court used strong separationist language in its decision in Everson v.
 Board of Education (1947), it nonetheless permitted states to reimburse parents for bus service for their children to parochial school.